AFDudley/ios-interact-mcp/README.md

 Control iOS simulators through the Model Context Protocol (MCP).

+NOTE: This is AI Slop, there are dragons all over the place.
+I think the majority of the tests are fake or otherwise nonsensical, I have manually tested everything and the only bug I've found is in the complex gestures Claude made.

 ## Features

 - **Click Actions**: Click on UI elements by text or coordinates using OCR